snaplet/examples/seed/todonextapp/README.md

 ### Introduce snaplet to E2E testing

-Now, we have a convenient way to add data to our app.
-But what we really want is to ensure that this data is displayed properly by our interface, and that we can interact with it as wanted.
-To do this, one of the way is E2E testing, as it'll cover the whole pipeline between your data and your user and won't rely on your implementation, just on the behaviour.
+We've now established a convenient method for adding data to our application.
+However, what's crucial is ensuring that this data is accurately displayed by our interface, allowing us to interact with it as desired.
+One effective way to achieve this is through End-to-End (E2E) testing, as it encompasses the entire spectrum from your data to your user and hinges not on your implementation, but on the behavior..

 Here let's write 2 basics E2E tests that would ensure that: